felipecerinzasick/FINDR-front/README.md

 # 🍴 FNDR

-🧪 An open-source decentralized application (dapp) with toolkits that uses the Ethereum blockchain.
-FNDR is a restaurant finder app within a decentralized environment.
-It's equipped with features that allow users to find, stake and do other cool stuff that interact with smart contracts.
+🧪 FINDR is a blockchain/ AI powered review app which gamifies the restaurant review process and offers incentives for the restaurant goers, reviewers and anyone who are generally interested in this space.
+It's a decentralized application that uses the scaffold-eth 2 toolkit to interact with the Ethereum blockchain.
+The app is equipped with features that allow users to find, stake and do other cool stuff that interact with smart contracts.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.